ExtendRealityLtd/VRTK/README.md

 The following script parameters are available:

+  * **Left Controller:** If this is checked then the left controller touchpad will be enabled to move the play area.
+It can also be toggled at runtime.
+  * **Right Controller:** If this is checked then the right controller touchpad will be enabled to move the play area.
+It can also be toggled at runtime.
   * **Max Walk Speed:** The maximum speed the play area will be moved when the touchpad is being touched at the extremes of the axis.
 If a lower part of the touchpad axis is touched (nearer the centre)